Flat Latent Manifolds for Human-machine Co-creation of Music: Methods

 with a hyper-parameter, $\eta$, determining the influence of the regularisation, $\mathcal{L}_\text{FM}$.

-where $sg$ stands for stop gradient, and $g$ is a function as in \cref{eq:mixup} for exploring the latent space out of the data manifold.
+where $sg$ stands for stop gradient, and $g$ is \textit{mixup} for exploring the latent space out of the data manifold.
 The Jacobian is approximated by a stochastic method to improve the computational efficiency.
-Two options of Jacobian approximation are compared in \cref{eq:jac1} and \cref{eq:jac2}.
 The scaling factor, $c$, is obtained at each batch: